-Final Days: Tales from the End Times (2025) Move Review - At Least It's Free
+Final Days: Tales from the End Times (2025) review – Tales from the bargain bin

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and occasionally put out horror ranking lists.
 Today, we are hitting up Tubi, once again, to see if we can’t pull another diamond out of the proverbial turd pile.
 Unfortunately, it might be time to grab another baggy because we are reviewing anthology horror Final Days: Tales from the End Times (2025).

 Anthology Horror Woes

 I am, actually, a really big fan of anthology horror movies.
 Something about the format just appeals to the eight year old child inside my head that has no attention span and enjoys novelty.
-Let’s be honest, though, most anthology horror features more bad than good.
+Let’s be honest though, most anthology horror collections feature more bad than good.

 Even the greats tend to have a few misses in their line-up.
 One of the biggest problems with anthology horror movies is that they are frequently home to some of the lowest budget, most basic, poorly acted, and poorly directed shorts this side of Tubi’s horror section.
 Unfortunately, that’s the case with the majority of Final Days: Tales from the End Times.